‘What are your short term and long term goals? Or, where do you see yourself in five years?’

 Separate personal goals from professional ambitions and then mark out which among them are short term and which are long term achievements.
 This evaluation will help you frame a better answer to this question.

 3. Stay Focused:

 Once you have listed and segregated your professional goals, then it is necessary that you stay focused on them, even while answering.

-Also, discuss about your short term goals first and then about your long term goals.
+Also, discuss your short term goals first and then about your long term goals.

 5. Ensure your short term and long term goals are interrelated:

-The interviewer may have asked this question to investigate your commitment or interest towards his company.
+The interviewer may have asked this question to investigate your commitment or interest in his company.

 7. Let your answer be fairly general:

 Don’t be too specific while answering the question, specifically if you are not fully aware of the career path of this company.

 Be truthful, but don’t speak narrow goals.
 Be broad enough, while listing your goals, so that the interviewer does not raise doubts regarding your appointment to his job opening.